Hi, I’m Jen.

 Sometimes I talk about who Taylor was or wasn’t dating and/or feuding with in reference to understanding and making sense of lyrics.
 But what I don’t do is speculate on what isn’t public knowledge.
 Though Taylor is a public figure, her personal life is not ours to dissect.

 What is ours to dissect is her music.
-And that’s what I focus on here.
+And that’s what I try to focus on here.

-I don’t dig into rumors that have not been addressed publicly.
-Though if the whole Swiftie community seems to think that the song is about one particular thing, I will address it (if it’s public knowledge).
+I also don’t dig into rumors that have not been addressed publicly.
+If the whole Swiftie community seems to think that the song is about one particular thing, I will address it (if it’s public knowledge).

 I also do not claim Taylor to be a perfect person.
-I’m analyzing her storytelling, not her life and what she chooses or does not choose to use her power for.
+I’m analyzing her storytelling, not her life and what she does or does not use her power for.
+Taylor is, unfortunately, a lightning rod for controversy and critique, but none of that conversation belongs here, where we discuss her art.

 The most important takeaway: what her music means to YOU should be how you interpret it.
 What it makes you feel.
 What it reminds you of.
 And what the lyrics mean to you.